modrunner/discord-bot/CONTRIBUTING.md

    - `DISCORD_DEVELOPMENT_GUILD_ID`: A Discord server ID to use for testing the bot.
 You can get this by enabling Developer Mode in settings, then right-clicking on the server icon and choosing Copy ID.
    - `DISCORD_TOKEN`: This is the token from the Discord developer dashboard that you copied earlier.
-	 - `LOGGING`: When set to `dev` it will set the bot's logging output level to `trace`.
+	 - `LOGGING_LEVEL`: Sets the bot's logging level.
 For more information see [the pino docs](https://getpino.io/#/).
    - `MODRUNNER_API_KEY`: A string used to access the API.
 I recommend using a randomly generated string at least 16 characters in length.
 	 - `OPENAI_API_KEY`: See [obtaining an OpenAI API key](#obtaining-an-openai-api-key)
 	 - `SERVER_PORT`: The port number you want the API server hosted on.
 Something like **3000** will work.

 7. Now you're ready to being testing your changes!
 Here's a quick overview of the npm scripts.
-   1. Before starting the bot for the first time, type `npm run register` and `npm run dbInit` into your console.
-This will register the bot's commands to all guilds listed under `guildIds` in your `config.json`, and will create the `database.sqlite` file in the project's root directory.
+   1. Before starting the bot for the first time, type `npm run register` and `npm run create-db` into your console.
+This will register the bot's commands to the development guild listed for `DISCORD_DEVELOPMENT_GUILD_ID`, and will create the database file in `/database`.
    2. Now you can run `npm run start`.
 This will start the bot and log it into Discord.
+You can also use `npm run dev`, which will auto-restart the bot when any code changes are detected.
-8. Once you're satisfied with your changes, commit your changes and open a pull request to `big7star/modrunner-bot` to merge your changes.
+8. Once you're satisfied with your changes, commit your changes and open a pull request to `modrunner/discord-bot` to merge your changes.

 ##### Obtaining a CurseForge API Key